Worthle/CMPE591-HomeWorks-Levent/README.md

 4- DQN Training
 5- VPG Training
 6- SAC Training
 This way you are be able to train or test the networks with only these two codes.
+(I have noticed something that trained networks are corrupted for CNN and DCNN.
+I tried to find a way to fix that but I couldn't the only way to see test loss is running training again)

 # HomeWork 1: